-The purpose of this course is to help the students understand the biblical-theological basis and practical-experiential dimensions of Christian spirituality, and to reflect on diverse spirituality-related themes particularly from a missiological perspective.
+The purpose of this course is to help the students understand the biblical-theological basis and practical-experiential dimensions of Christian spirituality, and to reflect on diverse spiritualityrelated themes particularly from a missiological perspective.
 As a result, the students will be challenged to establish a deeper and more holistic foundation for Christian life, ministry, and mission Taught only in Korean.
-4 or 8 units.
-PD others, each social setting places demands, constraints, and requirements of legality and procedure upon leaders.
-All leaders must work within the bounds of these variables, regardless of their personal gifts.
-The lectures in the course are illuminated by the theory and data of social and political anthropology.
-Taught only in Korean.
-Taught only in Korean.
 4 or 8 units.
 PD